yamin-shihab/study-notes/grade-9/social.md

     + The House of Commons is the major law-making body in the country's federal political system; members debate study, debate, and vote on proposed laws, called bills.
         + Each MP represents the constituents (voters) of one riding/district, and because of representation by population, the higher the population in an area, the more seats available for its riding
             + The popular vote is the total number of votes cast in an election for each party, rather than the seats won for each party.
+            + The first-past-the-post system is when the candidate with the most votes wins all.
         + If a party wins the majority of the seats in the House, it always forms the government.
 However, if a political party wins the most seats (not the majority), a minority government is formed where the party will have to negotiate the support of other parties.
             + As of 2023, there are 343 total House of Commons seats across Canada.
     + The Senate can propose laws (except for ones that create or spend taxes), but usually only considers bills passed first by the House (a "sober second thought", or careful reconsideration).